The Language of Generalization: Computational Framework

-The language of generalization is easy to spot when a property, that could apply to an individual, is predicated of a category (e.g., \enquote{Dogs have four legs}; \emph{has four legs} could apply to an individual as in \enquote{This dog has four legs}).
+The language of generalization is easy to spot when a property, that could apply to an individual, is predicated of a category (e.g., \enquote{Dogs have four legs}: \emph{has four legs} could apply to an individual as in \enquote{Rufus has four legs}).
 In the semantics literature on generics, bare plural sentences of this kind are sometimes described as \emph{characterizing sentences} in contrast with \emph{kind-denoting} sentences where the property can only meaningfully apply to the category as a whole (e.g., \enquote{Dinosaurs are extinct}; \emph{extinct} cannot apply to an individual dinosaur).
-Generalization can also manifest when describing instances of an individual (\emph{habitual language}; e.g., ``John smokes''; Carlson, 1977, 2005).
-Verbs like \emph{causes} or \emph{makes} also seem to convey generalization, in this case, about an instance of an actual causal event (\emph{causal language}; e.g., \enquote{Staring at the sun makes you go blind}).
-Psychologists, linguists, and philosophers have long studied the language of generalization, as it appears very simple (e.g., syntactically) yet its meaning is difficult to formalize.\footnote{We further distinguish the problem of formalizing a \emph{meaning} for the language of generalization as opposed to the problem of \emph{identifying} generalizations.
+Generalization can also manifest when describing instances of an individual (\emph{habitual language}; e.g., ``John smokes''; Carlson, 1977, 2005); in this case, the particular instance being generalized is an instance of an individual (e.g., John at a particular moment in time), which also permits predication (e.g., \enquote{John smoked yesterday after dinner}).
+Verbs like \emph{causes} or \emph{makes} also seem to convey generalization, in this case, about an instance of an actual causal event (\emph{causal language}; e.g., \enquote{Fire causes smoke}).
+Psychologists, linguists, and philosophers have long studied the language of generalization, as it appears very simple (e.g., syntactically) yet its meaning is difficult to formalize.\footnote{We further distinguish the problem of formalizing a \emph{meaning} for the language of generalization from the problem of \emph{identifying} generalizations.
 Syntax alone is neither necessary nor sufficient for a listener to know that the sentence conveys a generalization (e.g., indefinite singulars can encode generalizations: \enquote{A dog has four legs} and bare plurals may not: \enquote{Dogs are on my front lawn}).
-Our analysis thus begins once a sentence has been disambiguated as conveying a generalization.}
+Our analysis thus begins once a sentence has been disambiguated as conveying a generalization. }

+The basic intuition behind our account is that before a listener hears a novel generalization such as \enquote{Alligators grow to be 10-feet long}, they do not know how widely distributed the property to be in the category, including whether or not it is present at all.
+The utterance provides a vague sense of how strongly the generalization applies (e.g., how many alligators grow to be 10-feet long), which the listener derives from their knowledge of how the property (\emph{growing to be 10-feet long}) is distributed among other categories (e.g., other animals).
+The decision of whether or not to endorse the generalization is that of a speaker reasoning about how well the utterance would align their interlocutor's beliefs about the prevalence of the feature in the category with those of their own.
+We formalize this intuition in a truth-conditional semantics incorporated into a Bayesian model of belief updating.